samthor/dhost/README.md

 Run `dhost -h` for flags.
 By default, this hosts only on `localhost`, on the first available port 9000 or above, and copies the serving URL to your clipboard.

+If you need to serve CORS requests, run with `-c`.

 # Middleware

 This can be used as middleware.
-To serve the current directory—without caching—with Polka:
+To serve the current directory—without caching—using [Polka](https://github.com/lukeed/polka):

 ```js
 const polka = require('polka');